 Appointing a Foreign National as Chairman of the Board of Directors

-In order to coordinate the work of a board of directors, it is often necessary to elect a presiding officer.
+A board of directors ordinarily elects a Chairman to coordinate its activities.
 But what happens when the candidate in question is a foreign national?
 This article examines the procedural aspects involved in lawfully formalising the relationship between a legal entity and a foreign individual serving as Chairman of the Board of Directors.

 Corporate Status

 The starting point for understanding the applicable procedure is the correct determination of the Chairman's legal status.
-The Chairman of the Board of Directors is not a member of the company's executive body; rather, the position constitutes a separate corporate governance body in its own right.
+The Chairman of the Board of Directors is not a member of the company's executive body; rather, the Chairman constitutes a separate governing body within the company's corporate governance framework.
 The Chairman's activities do not constitute an employment function within the meaning of the Labour Code of the Russian Federation (Article 11 of the Labour Code).
 Neither the Joint-Stock Company Law nor the Limited Liability Company Law requires the conclusion of a civil law contract with the Chairman, since the position is filled by election by a simple majority of the board (unless the company's internal documents provide otherwise).
 The Chairman's powers and the manner of exercising them are governed by the company's articles of association and internal regulations.

 An agreement with a member of the board of directors is frequently treated as a related-party transaction, which means that prior approval must be obtained from the general meeting of participants or from the board of directors itself — with the interested party excluded from the vote.
 The subject matter of such an agreement typically covers services relating to the organisation of board activities, advisory functions, or representative duties, but expressly excludes any employment function within the meaning of the Labour Code.